jerich2121/jerich2121/README.md

 ## 🧑‍💻 About Me

-Full-Stack Developer with ~1 year of experience building modern web applications.
+Full-Stack Developer with 1 year of experience building modern web applications.

-I focus on **writing clean, maintainable code**, building scalable systems, and continuously improving my skills.
-I also leverage **AI-assisted tools** in my workflow to speed up prototyping, debugging, and learning — while keeping all design and implementation decisions fully developer-driven.
+I write clean, scalable code and use AI tools to boost productivity while driving all development decisions myself.

 **Focus Areas**
 - Full-stack web applications